Col (meteorology)

 A col, also called saddle point or neutral point, is in meteorology, the point of intersection of a trough and a ridge in the pressure pattern of a weather map.
 It takes the form of a saddle where the air pressure is relatively higher than that of the low-pressure regions, but lower than that of the anticyclonic zones.

 In a barometric col, the winds are relatively calm and varying in direction.
-The weather is also unsettle and favorable for winter fog or summer storms due to the accumulation of moisture in the air mass due to lack of ventilation.
+The weather is also unsettled and favourable for winter fog or summer storms due to the accumulation of moisture in the air mass due to lack of ventilation.
 It is thus often the position of a stationary or quasi-stationary front.

 Description

-In a weather map as the one to the right, a col is a region where the position of highs (H) and lows (L) produces a convergence or divergence of the airflow; this includes 2 juxtaposed highs and 2 juxtaposed lows.
-This pattern packs isotherms and moisture: warm air is advected from the South (TI) while cold air comes from the North (PI) at the point called Z. Then the flow spreads the airmass parallel from one to the other forming a stationary front.
+In a weather map as the one to the right, a col is a region where the position of highs (H) and lows (L) produces a convergence or divergence of the airflow, such as with two juxtaposed highs and two juxtaposed lows.
+Such a pattern packs isotherms and moisture so that, at the point called Z, warm air is advected from the South (TI) while cold air comes from the North (PI); then the flow spreads the airmass from one to the other, forming a stationary front.

 Any other arrangement that permits confluence of the air flow leads to the formation of a col. In any case, the col is always identified as an area of slack pressure.